[Roster Analysis]: NBA Depth Charts 2025-2026

 Dru Smith Simone Fontecchio Keshad Johnson

-Long Term Injuries: Terry Rozier (jail)
+Long Term Issues: Terry Rozier (jail)

 Milwaukee Bucks